 - Windows 10

 - Mac OS X 10.12 and later

 Are you running Magnolia on an OS that is not listed here?
-Let us know by leaving a comment at the bottom of the page or post to the forum.
+Let us know by leaving a comment at the bottom of the page or post to the forum and mailing lists.

 Magnolia releases run on the active Java version at the time of the first release.